ByronAP/NOMAD/IMPLEMENTATION.md

 ## Ahead-Of-Time (AOT) Support

-The serializer can operate without runtime reflection by providing an `INomadTypeInfoResolver` implementation generated at compile time.
-This allows applications targeting NativeAOT to supply precomputed metadata for their types.
-The `ReflectionNomadTypeInfoResolver` remains the default for convenient dynamic usage.
+The library **MUST** operate in environments where runtime reflection is not available.
+All serialization metadata can be supplied at compile time via an implementation of <see cref="INomadTypeInfoResolver"/>.
+Applications targeting NativeAOT or similar ahead-of-time compilation models provide the resolver to ensure full functionality.
+The <see cref="ReflectionNomadTypeInfoResolver"/>
+remains the default for convenient dynamic usage when reflection is permitted.